Master of Science (MSc) degree programme

 in Geo-information Science and Earth Observation

-For whom is this programme relevant?
+For whom is this master's programme relevant?

-This 18-month programme (118 credits) leading to an Master of Science (MSc) degree in Geo-information Science and Earth Observation is designed for young and mid-career professionals who perform, or aspire to perform, tasks predominantly in applied research, or who require academic knowledge and skills to enhance the execution of their work.
+This 18-month programme (118 credits) leading to a Master of Science (MSc) degree in Geo-information Science and Earth Observation is designed for young and mid-career professionals who perform, or aspire to perform, tasks predominantly in applied research, or who require academic knowledge and skills to enhance the execution of their work.

 Successful completion of the MSc degree programme provides graduates with a qualification that enables them to continue to PhD level, either in the Netherlands or abroad.